 Making some basic changes regarding weight loss, a healthy diet and regular exercise are key in reducing risk and preventing progression to type 2 diabetes.
 Small changes can make a big impact.
 Just losing 5% to 10% of your current body weight can result in lowering blood pressure, cholesterol and blood sugar.

+November is American Diabetes Month®— a time to join together and take action.
+Stand with us.
 You can help spread awareness by talking to your family, friends and co-workers.
-The American Diabetes Association offers a free toolkit and a Type 2 Diabetes Risk quiz on their website and can be found here.
+The American Diabetes Association offers a Free Type 2 Diabetes Risk quiz on their website.

 Editor's note: This blog post was originally posted on March 27, 2017 and has since been updated.